DeltaProxima/StochasticProject/README.md

 * `normalise_rows.py`: assigns small values to zeroes and normalises the rows of HMM parameters so that each row sums to unity.
 Also, if negative parameters are obtained, they are scaled to start from zero and then normalised.
 * `preprocess.py`: divides the dataset into training and evaluation using the sequential sampling.
 The dataset has already been processed to reduce the run time, otherwise, the essential fields ought to be extracted from the Snort IDS alerts then remove duplicates and assign symbols for both states and observations.
 * `string_num.py`: converts a data string to a number
-* `Dataset.mat`: stores the Snort alerts including the assigned symbols and states.
+* `Dataset.csv`: stores the Snort alerts including the assigned symbols and states.

-### Authors
-Timothy Chadza, Konstantinos Kyriakopoulos & Sangarapillai Lambotharan

-Wolfson School of Mechanical, Electrical and Manufacturing Engineering, Loughborough University, Loughborough, UK